-As with most carabiners with the unprotected wiregate design, the notch gets caught up on the bolt hanger when cleaning steep routes.
-The notch also gets caught up when racking nuts.
-If you want a wiregate, but you're concerned about snagging, consider the Wild Country Helium Carabiner or Black Diamond Oz Carabiner.
+The notch easily catches the bolt hanger when cleaning steep routes or racking nuts.
+This is a common issue with unprotected wiregate carabiners.
+If you want a wiregate that snags less frequently consider the Wild Country Helium Carabiner or Black Diamond Oz Carabiner.

 This is an all-around carabiner light enough for trad or even big wall climbing but just the right medium size to be easily to clipped on a sport route or with a gloved hand on an alpine route.